 We are sometimes so anxious to find love that we are seduced by the possibility of a loving connection long before the real connection is made.
 We often painfully discover that some people simply can't form real connections.
 They may do a great meeting, or a great phone call, or a great ten minutes.
 But they can't keep showing up.
 They can't be real and stay real.
 It all feels too vulnerable, too raw, too exposed.
 There are too many chances to get rejected, hurt, misunderstood, or manipulated." - Getting To Commitment, Steven Carter with Julia Sokol

 His writing resonated with me particularly as I have personally experienced all sides of the commitment phobic coin.
-I was either experiencing two-dimensional surface level relationships, running away from people that seemed too normal or I felt no spark with or going crazy over men that were intense, distant and defensive.
-If you asked me what I wanted to find it was always a ‘deep’ relationship and expecting that this would just appear with the right person.
-Reading books by Carter & Sokol and other authors opened my eyes to the perspective that my relationship history could not be blamed on other people.
-I had made the choice of who to invest in and I had been hiding parts of myself in relationship unable to risk a deep bond.
+I was either having surface level relationships, running away from people that seemed too normal, or infatuated with men that were intense, distant and defensive.
+If you asked me what I wanted to find it was always a ‘deep’ relationship and expecting that this would just happen with the right person.
+Reading books by Carter & Sokol and other authors, opened my eyes to the perspective that my relationship history could not be blamed on other people.
+I had made the choice of who to invest in, and I had been hiding parts of myself in relationships, unable to risk a deep bond.

 So how do we form strong connections?
 Take responsibility, act accordingly and slowly reveal ourselves with stable partners.